Fat acceptance movement: Division within the movement

 The fat acceptance movement has been divided in its response to proposed legislation defining morbidly obese people as disabled.
 NAAFA board member Peggy Howell says: "There's a lot of conflict in the size acceptance community over this.
 I don't consider myself disabled, and some people don't like 'fat' being considered a disability."
-An example of the positive perspective of obesity being classified as a disability in wider society is noted by one researcher: "She makes a point to tell me how impressed she is with the way many do make quiet and polite accommodations for her."
+An example of the positive perspective of obesity being classified as a disability in wider society is noted by a person interviewed by Amy Erdman in her book Fat Shame: "[Deborah Harper] makes a point to tell me how impressed she is with the way many do make quiet and polite accommodations for her."
 Women are particularly active within the fat acceptance movement and membership of fat acceptance organizations is dominated by middle-class women in the heaviest 1–2% of the population.
 Members have criticized the lack of representation in the movement from men, people of color, and people of lower socioeconomic status.

 Criticism

 The fat acceptance movement has been criticized from several perspectives.
-The primary criticism is that fat acceptance ignores studies that have shown health issues to be linked to obesity.

-In 2008 Lily-Rygh Glen, a writer, musician, and former fat acceptance activist, interviewed multiple women who claimed to be rejected by their peers within the movement and labeled "traitors" when they changed their diets.
+The primary criticism is that fat acceptance ignores studies that have shown health issues to be linked to obesity and hence encourages an unhealthy lifestyle.
+In 2008, Lily-Rygh Glen, a writer, musician, and former fat acceptance activist, interviewed multiple women who claimed to be rejected by their peers within the movement and labeled "traitors" when they changed their diets.

 Medical criticism

+Human health is a multi-faceted issue; more and more rigorous scientific research reveals the relationship between weight and health is complex.
+The fat acceptance movement has been criticized for not adding value to the debate over human health, with some critics accusing the movement of "promoting a lifestyle that can have dire health consequences".
 There is a considerable amount of evidence that being obese is connected to increased all-cause mortality and diseases, and significant weight loss (>10%), using a variety of diets, improves or reverses metabolic syndromes and other health outcomes associated with obesity.
 Barry Franklin, director of a cardio rehab facility, stated: "I don't want to take on any specific organization but...
 A social movement that would suggest health at any size in many respects can be misleading."
-However, Franklin also agrees that fit people who are obese have cardiovascular mortality rates that are lower than thin, unfit people, and proponents of the fat acceptance movement argue that people of all shapes and sizes can choose behaviors that support their fitness and physical health.
-The fat acceptance movement has been criticized for not adding value to the debate over human health, with some critics accusing the movement of "promoting a lifestyle that can have dire health consequences".
+Franklin also agrees that fit people who are obese have cardiovascular mortality rates that are lower than thin, unfit people, and proponents of the fat acceptance movement argue that people of all shapes and sizes can choose behaviors that support their fitness and physical health.